Skip to main content

 De-SelectDe-selects a Bag from the list.

-Remove From BagThe tender amounts are retrieved from the bag and are categorized as Loose tender.
+Remove From BagThe tender amounts are retrieved from the bag and categorised as Loose tender.

 BackNavigates to the Terminal Cashup screen.